jforday12/ColourMazeBot/README.md

     stop(&motorL, &motorR);
     __delay_ms(50);
 	}
+We have a similar function called Backhalfblock a block in dc_motor.c and is used in the way back home to realign the buggy and ensure it is perpendicular.

 In regarding forward movemnt the first function we have is full speed ahead.
 The fullspeedAhead function is the function that is run in the main code and will ramp up the speed of the car until the specified power at which point the car will move continuouslly forward until another instruction is received.